 EARLY CAREER

-Mayer was Chief European Economist at Deutsche Bank in London and Co-Head of the Deutsche Bank’s Global Economics Group.
+Before founding the Flossbach von Storch Research Institute, Mayer served as Chief European Economist at Deutsche Bank in London and later as Co-Head of the bank’s Global Economics Group.

-He is a CFA Charterholder since 2003 and an Honorary Professor at the University of Witten-Herdecke since 2015.
+He has been a CFA Charterholder since 2003 and has served as an Honorary Professor at the University of Witten-Herdecke since 2015.

 MEDIA & PUBLICATIONS